Spiced Apple Filling

 TIP: Apples like the cold.
 It is best to store them in a perforated plastic bag in the refrigerator crisper separate from other fruits and vegetables.

 This is a mashup of two favourite traditional recipes.
 We’ve taken an empanada which is traditionally a small handheld fried savoury turnover and filled the pastry with apple pie filling instead!
-The dough works great either baked or fried.
-For the fried version.
+The dough works great either baked or deepfried.
+For the baked version.

 - Serving Size